Hildegarde: Personal life and death

 Hildegarde never married, although she said, "I traveled all my life, met a lot of men, had a lot of romances, but it never worked out.
 It was always 'hello and goodbye'".
-She was the business partner and good friend of Anna Sosenko, an aspiring songwriter whom she met at a boarding house in Camden, New Jersey, at the beginning of her career.
-That relationship ended in litigation over the control of receipts from their joint efforts.
-Her autobiography, Over 50...
-So What!, was published by Doubleday in 1961.
+For 23 years, she was the business partner, close friend and lover of Anna Sosenko.
+The pair collected art, including works by French impressionists.
+That collection was sold when they separated in 1955 due to personal and financial differences.
+They reconciled late in life and even performed together again.